Mireille05/big-data/README.md

 # User Input and Functions

-This repository contains solutions to basic Python programming tasks that focus on using `input()` and functions to interact with users and process data.
-Each task is implemented as a separate Python script.
+This repository contains solutions to class group work of python programming tasks that focus on using `input()` and functions.

 ---